CiscoDevNet/cloud-cml/documentation/AWS.md

 ### No software upgrade

 Software upgrade or migration is **not supported** for cloud instances.
 We advise to download topologies or configurations prior to destroying the instance.

-### No cluster support

-At this point in time, CML AWS **instances are "all-in-one" instances**.
-No problems are expected running a cluster in AWS but this will require additional network plumbing and orchestration / configuration which hasn't been implemented and tested, yet.

 ### No bridge support